-California-born and Byron based roots artist and environmental educator Manoa draws upon his reggae and folk influences to weave a dynamic soundscape of upbeat songs with positive messages and intention.
-His music ranges from laid back soulful folk melodies to upbeat infectious reggae and funky loops that uplift the spirit, inspire bodies to move and get people grinning from ear to ear!
-Manoa’s early musical influences come from growing up sailing around the Carribbean, where he was influenced by the music of the islands.
+California-born and Byron based roots artist Manoa weaves a dynamic soundscape of upbeat songs with positive messages and intention.
+His music ranges from laid back soulful folk melodies to groovy reggae loops that uplift the spirit and inspire bodies to move.
+Manoa’s early musical influences come from growing up sailing around the Caribbean and experiencing the music of the islands.

-Manoa recently completed a national tour to promote his new single 'Life In The Garden' and has shared his music at Uplift Festival (2014), Nimbin Roots Festival (2016), O'Heart Festival (2017) and Splendour In The Grass (2016).
-He has also played alongside and supported various roots musicians including Dustin Thomas (USA), Oka, Murray Kyle, Bearfoot (Sunny Coast), The Floating Bridges (Sunny Coast), Cheap Fakes, and Nicky Bomba.
+Manoa has played at Splendour In The Grass (2016), Uplift Festival (2014), Nimbin Roots Festival (2016), O'Heart Festival (2017/18) and other folk festivals around Australia.
+He has also supported various roots musicians including Dustin Thomas (USA), Oka, The Floating Bridges, and Nicky Bomba.